AnkithaBH/AWS-Terrafrom-Scripts/README.md

 # AWS-Terrafrom-Scripts
-Terraform scripts used to automate deployments of mini-projects, on AWS cloud.
+Terraform scripts to automate deployments of mini-projects, on AWS cloud.
+Have uploded mini-projects performed by me.